 This gulf in human relations affects not just our personal life but our professional as well.
 Being mindful of this distance is the first step towards connecting.
 A smart professional knows when it is time to change the rules with changing times.

 Every change faces some resistance.
-Yet, it is said that the only thing that is constant is change itself.
+Yet, it is said that the only constant thing is change itself.
 How a business is conducted is changing—some steady, others at a much faster rate.

 The only thing you can control is how you face it.
-Either you can resist it or you can change the rules of engagement for virtual teams as desired by the changing times.
+Either you can resist it or change the rules of engagement for virtual teams as desired by the changing times.